-Data assimilation (DA) is a cross-disciplinary science to synergize computer simulations and real-world data, based on statistical mathematics and dynamical systems theory.
-As computer technology advances and enables precise simulations, it will become more important to compare simulations with real-world data.
+Data assimilation (DA) is a cross-disciplinary science to synergize computer simulations and real-world data, using statistical methods and applied mathematics.
+As computers become more powerful and enable more precise simulations, it will become more important to compare the simulations with actual observations.

-We are researching and developing advanced DA methods and their various applications, and we aim to integrate computer simulations and real-world data in the most effective way.
-Particularly, we tackle the challenging problems involved in developing efficient and accurate DA systems for “big simulations” with real-world big data from various sources including advanced sensors.
-Our specific foci include 1) theoretical and algorithmic developments for efficient and accurate DA; 2) development of DA methods and applications by taking advantage of the world-leading K computer and big data derived from advanced new sensors; and 3) the exploration of new DA applications in wider simulation fields.
-These advanced DA studies will enhance simulation capabilities and lead to better use of high-performance computers.
+DA Team performs cutting-edge research and development on advanced DA methods and their wide applications, aiming to integrate computer simulations and real-world data in the wisest way.
+Particularly, DA Team tackles challenging problems of developing efficient and accurate DA systems for “big simulations” with real-world “big data” from various sources including advanced sensors.
+The specific foci include 1) theoretical and algorithmic developments for efficient and accurate DA, 2) DA methods and applications by taking advantage of the world-leading supercomputer and “big data” from new advanced sensors, and 3) exploratory new applications of DA in wider simulation fields.
+These advanced DA studies will enhance simulation capabilities and lead to a better use of high-performance computers.

 K computer and advanced weather radar come together to predict sudden torrential rains

 Using the K computer, we carried out 100 parallel simulations of a convective weather system, using the nonhydrostatic mesoscale model with 100-meter grid spacing and assimilated data from a next-generation phased-array weather radar, which was implemented in the summer of 2012 by the National Institute of Information and Communications Technology (NICT) and Osaka University.
 This enabled us to produce a high-resolution three-dimensional distribution map of rain every 30 seconds—120 times more rapidly than the typical hourly updated systems operated at weather prediction centers around the world today.